Pest Control: Rats

 Non toxic rat control

-We can also offer a completely non-toxic rat control option in certain conditions (such as rats living in chicken runs).
+We can also offer a completely non-toxic rat control option in certain conditions, such as rats living in chicken runs or compost bins.

 It is now law that rat (and mouse) problems are tackled using non toxic methods first.
 Only when this is proved to be unsuccessful can rat poisons be used under strict guidelines.